 By John Walters

 Côte d’Ivoire, formerly known as the Ivory Coast, is a French-speaking nation of over 23 million people.
 Nestled among 25 other French-speaking countries of West Africa, nearly 50 percent of its population is 25 years of age or younger.
 Although contributing factors to this discrepancy in demographic include HIV, AIDS, and war, this huge younger class is maturing and bringing a vibrancy and energy into the social fabric of Côte d’Ivoire that has great potential for the future.
 Continue reading

-Posted in All Church of God, CBH: Christians Broadcasting Hope, Global Strategy
+Posted in All Church of God, CBH: Christians Broadcasting Hope, Give Life, Global Strategy

 Tagged CBH French, Christians Broadcasting Hope, Ivory Coast, Jim Lyon, John Walters, language broadcast, People to People, radio, testimony, West Africa

 An early member of the church presenting a gift of a photo of the first congregation in Abidjan.

 By Carl Stagner